This post may contain affiliate links.

 Storage

-Refrigerator: Transfer the beetroot hummus leftovers to an airtight container and store it in the fridge for up to 4 days.
+Refrigerator: Transfer the beetroot hummus leftovers to an airtight container and store in the fridge for up to four days.
 Stir the hummus well before serving to restore its creamy consistency and top it with olive oil before serving.
 You can add cold water to adjust the texture if needed.

 Freezer: I don’t recommend freezing beet hummus as the texture and flavor would change.